 If you started using Wixie with students this past school year, you already know what kinds of things Wixie does and what students can do with it.
 You have probably also viewed student work and assigned activities from the library.
-This summer take some time to find new ideas for projects that make sense for your learners as well as grow your skills with the Wixie student and teacher tools.
+This blog will help you find new ideas for projects that make sense for your learners as well as grow your skills with the Wixie student and teacher tools.

 Step 1: Look for new ideas